Recycling and Sustainability: Gardening Wood Green

 • Roll out educational signage at transfer points and green spaces to encourage proper separation.

-Volunteers sorting reclaimed pots and soil for reuse Local transfer stations play a central role in handling collected materials.
+A close-up view of a person's hand using garden pruning shears with red and black handles to trim a green fern in a well-maintained outdoor garden space.
+The garden features lush, vibrant foliage with a variety of plants and shrubs, including a dense hedge in the background.
+The soil bed is visible underneath the plants, and the area is illuminated by natural daylight under clear weather conditions.
+The image emphasizes gardening tasks related to plant maintenance and trimming, aligning with services offered by Gardening Wood Green in the local area near London N22.
+The scene highlights the care involved in outdoor gardening and landscaping, supporting sustainable garden practices.
+Local transfer stations play a central role in handling collected materials.
 We work closely with the North London waste network and borough-operated transfer stations so garden waste, wood and green residues are sorted and sent to processing facilities quickly.
 These hubs reduce double-handling and support high-quality composting, wood-chipping and recycling of inert materials from landscaping.
 The proximity of well-managed transfer sites helps the sustainable rubbish gardening area operate efficiently and keeps transport emissions low.

 Our fleet strategy emphasises low-carbon vans for collection and redistribution.
 We are transitioning to electric and hybrid vehicles and trialling biomethane options for heavier loads, which reduces emissions from the collection phase of the eco-friendly waste disposal area.
 Logistics are planned to maximise load efficiency, combining garden and food-waste rounds where appropriate and routing vehicles to minimise mileage.
 This low-emission fleet supports the sustainability goals of Gardening Wood Green while demonstrating how green collections can be scaled across urban boroughs.